 At the beginning of the school year as a way to review students' knowledge of class rules and procedures

 After a math unit to review shapes or problems

 Before students begin an assignment, such as an essay, a set of word problems or a science activity/experiment, to gather ideas or formalize procedures

 To remediate weak skills

 Have students create their own flashcards with questions and answers.
 You might want to review the cards before allowing students to play so you can be sure that the students’ answers are accurate.

 To add structure to the process of finding a partner, divide the class into two equal groups.
 Have one group make a circle and face out.
 Have the other group make a circle around the first group and face in.
-Each person in both circles should line up and stand face to face with the person across from them.
+Students in both circles should stand face-to-face with the person across from them.
 This person is their partner for the first round of Quiz Quiz Trade.
 Partners ask and answer questions according to QQT procedure.
-The teacher then gives a signal and the inside circle moves one step to the right and the outside circle moves one step to the left.
+The teacher then gives a signal and students should move one step to their right.
 The person they are now facing is their new partner.
 Continue for several rounds.